 Zinc helps pets maintain healthy skin and a lustrous coat.
 It also supports reproductive health.
 This mineral is notably more difficult to absorb than most, and fiber can make it even less available to the body.
 Meat and bone carry significantly more zinc than plant sources, and pets fed diets high in grain are more susceptible to zinc deficiencies.

 Additive ingredients in pet food are not a negative thing.
 In addition to the minerals necessary for happy, healthy pets, preservatives and antioxidants help ensure a quality food product.
 Pet food needs to last months in storage, and additives make the long shelf life possible.

 Natural preservatives are the best choice for any pet food, as the most popular artificial ones — BHA, BHT, ethoxyquin, and propyl gallate — have links to chronic toxicity issues.
 Vitamin E, vitamin C, and rosemary oil are all natural preservatives with no known toxicity issues in pets.
 Adding one or more of these helps prevent the growth of mold and bacteria that can harm pets and cause food spoilage.

 Additives also make food significantly more palatable for animals.
 Even high quality, nutrient-dense pet food doesn’t necessarily taste good, and a few flavoring additives can make the difference between a successful product and a well-formulated flop.
 From a marketing perspective, color additives can make for a highly distinct product without endangering pet health.

-Understanding the ingredients in pet food is the first step to creating a product that fits the needs of your target species.
+Understanding the ingredients in animal nutrition, especially pet food is the first step to creating a product that fits the needs of your target species.
 Whole foods are an excellent foundation for pet food, but to meet the varied nutritional needs of different animals, quality additives should be a top consideration.